David Ogrin

 David Ogrin (born December 31, 1957) is an American professional golfer.

+Early life and amateur career

 Ogrin was born and grew up in Waukegan, Illinois.
 He graduated from Waukegan East High School in 1976, then attended Texas A&M University, graduating in 1980 with a degree in economics.
 In 1980, he won the Illinois Open and the Illinois State Amateur tournament, something not done again until 2017.
-He turned professional in 1980.